oburnett127/bankmongobackend/README.md

 # bankmongo
-Who knows why I named it bankmongo since id doesn't use Mongo?
+Who knows why I named it bankmongo since the project doesn't use Mongo?
 -----------------------------------------------------------------
 Instructions for Postman:
 -----------------------------------------------